 For those who are willing and committed to quit smoking, nicotine rehab can be very useful.
 The following are the most common types of nicotine rehab treatments and methods for smoking cessation:

-Chantix is a nicotine-free pill that works by reducing withdrawal symptoms, as well as the satisfaction from smoking.
-In most cases, the pill should be taken for a period of 12 weeks for a full recovery.
+Chantix is a nicotine free pill that works by reducing the withdrawal symptoms, as well as the satisfaction from smoking.
+In most cases, the pill should be taken for a period of 12 weeks for full recovery.

 This type of nicotine rehab method is a step-by-step process that calls for addicts to smoke with reduced levels of nicotine.
 The amount is gradually reduced, making the process easier to follow.

-Nicotine gum and skin patches are basically substituted sources for smoking.
+Nicotine gum and skin patches are basically substitute sources for smoking.
 They both work by gradually delivering a decreased amount of nicotine.
-Nicotine gum also works to reduce the withdrawal symptoms during the quitting process; however, side effects may include nausea and dizziness.
+Nicotine gum also works to reduce the withdrawal symptoms during the quitting process; however side effects may include nausea and dizziness.
 Nicotine skin patches are applied to the skin for a period of at least 12 weeks.